OlegAxenow/FastGuid/Readme.md

 * Implement and test other methods.
 * Add unit-tests.
 * Discuss this with .NET Core team on GitHub.
-* Issue a pull request if it makes sense ot refine and release this project as third-party library.
+* Issue a pull request if it makes sense or refine and release this project as third-party library.

 ## Requirements and dependencies